aslamhus/fileselect/README.md

 ### Don't add a file input tag.
 ---
+This might be useful if you are receiving a filelist or fileobject from a datatransfer

     const fileSelect = new FileSelect("*", { fileInput : false })

 ### onFileReadComplete